 In 2014, AGL Energy Limited (AGL) constructed a solar photovoltaic (PV) plant with a nominal capacity of up to 106 megawatts (MW) at Nyngan in Central West New South Wales (NSW).
 The project was approved by the then Department of Planning and Infrastructure (DP&I) on the 15 July 2013.
 The approval included the Ministers Conditions of Approval (MCoA) of which included that an Offset Management Package be developed to offset the ecological values lost as a result of the project (MCoA C5).
-Additionally, the biodiversity offset site is required to be monitored for a period of up to 30 years to ensure that ecological values are maintained or improved and the results reported annually to the NSW Office of Environment and Heritage (OEH).
+Additionally, the biodiversity offset site is required to be monitored for a period of up to 30 years to ensure that ecological values are maintained or improved, and the results reported annually to the Department of Planning, Industry and Environment (DPIE).
 Condition C5(b) specifically states that the biodiversity outcome to be achieved must 'improve or maintain' the biodiversity values of the site.

-This report outlines the results of the second annual monitoring survey of the offset site (conducted by Jacobs in January 2019).
+Jacobs has now performed three monitoring surveys January 2018 (Year 1), January 2019 (Year 2), December 2019 (Year 3) at the Nyngan Solar Plant Biodiversity Offset Site (the offset site).
+This report outlines the results of the third annual monitoring survey of the offset site (conducted by Jacobs in December 2019).
 The first annual monitoring survey was conducted by Jacobs in January 2018, while the baseline study was recorded in the Biodiversity Offset Management Plan (BOMP) by NGH in 2014.